roger-gsf/TDS-UC9-JavaWithMySQL/README.md

 # UC9 - JavaWithSQL
-Build of softwares using integration of Java with MySQL Database.
+Construction of software using Java integration with MySQL Database.